 These are just a few layered prompts the bot will need to develop viable answers.
 Once you have those, you can start to write and revise subsequent drafts, inserting creativity and texture into the writing.

 Why Clients Should Hire Copywriters Who Use ChatGPT

 You may be thinking, but I have a great copywriter.
 Our results are amazing!

 And that’s awesome, but ChatGPT will make the writing better simply because it can assist in research and fresh ideas that are beyond any one person or team.

-Plus it will save time and money, and you’ll reap the benefits of improved efficiency, consistency, and a competitive edge, all of which will ultimately contribute to your success.
+It may also save time and money and you’ll reap the benefits of improved efficiency, consistency, and a competitive edge, all of which will ultimately contribute to your success.

 That’s why it’s crucial to partner with a copywriter who has the training, experience, and latest tools to create high-quality copy that resonates with your target audience.

 I’ve had a lot of fun nailing down some best practices by using ChatGPT daily.
 If you’re curious about using it in your own business, here’s a step-by-step guide along with tips and best practices: